cksource/mrgit/README.md

 ```

 ### Recursive cloning

-**Note**: `--recursive` option is a commands option, so remember about [`--`](https://unix.stackexchange.com/questions/147143/when-and-how-was-the-double-dash-introduced-as-an-end-of-options-delimiter) in order to separate options for mgit and specified command.

 When the `--recursive` option is used mgit will clone repositories recursively.
 First, it will clone the `dependencies` specified in `mgit.json` and, then, their `dependencies` and `devDependencies` specified in `package.json` files located in cloned repositories.